samsquire/multiversion-concurrency-control/README.md

 When two transactions begin concurrently, they are numbered monotonically increasing: 1, 2, 3 , etc They both try read A and B. They will only "see" versions of A and B that are committed and versioned less than their transaction id so if transaction 2 is running, it won't see transaction 1's changes because 1 hasn't committed.
 But if transaction 0 has comitted, they will both see those values.
 But when they both try write to A and B, they create a new version using their transaction timestamp.
 We keep track of all the transactions that have "seen" a value.

 At commit time, we check all the transactions that have seen the value.
 The lowest transaction ID wins.
 Everybody else has to abort and try again.
 The only exception to this if a transaction was faster than the other and got ahead of everybody else, in which case the younger transaction will be the one that aborts.

+On my machine 100 threads can increment a number in 496ms milliseconds in 888 attempts or lower.

 # Concurrent loop ConcurrentLoop.java and tick.py